maximousblk/mill/.github/README.md

 Set of GitHub Actions for me to build my favorite projects.

-I had this set up in a private repo earlier but even though I rarely used it, long build times for some projects drained my 2000 minute quota very fast.
-So I decided to make this more presentable and make it public to escape the usage limit.
+I had this set up in a private repo earlier but even though I rarely used it, long build times for some projects drained the 2000 minute quota very fast.
+So I decided to make this more presentable and make it public to ~~cheat~~ avoid the usage limit.

 ## Usage